 The persistent menu appears in Messenger chats with your Facebook page.

 When a customer engages in a chat with your brand, and you have a persistent menu configured, it will be visible at the bottom of the viewport window.

 You can optionally disable the input field that allows customers to type whatever they like.
-Brands that don’t have the resources to invest in a dedicated human to respond to inbound customer requests would benefit from doing this to reduce opportunities for customer frustration at not being heard.
+Brands that don’t have the resources to invest in a dedicated human to respond to inbound customer requests would benefit.

 The Messenger Menu feature is live!
-To access the persistent menu, click the Messenger Menu item from the side navigation.
+To access the persistent menu, click the Messenger Menu item from the side navigation of your dashboard.

 Here you’ll be able to set up your menu.
-Different stores will have different menu requirements, but we created a few recommendations based off of common scenarios to help get you started.
+Different stores will have different menu requirements.
+Next, learn to make the most out of your Messenger Menu.

 5 Tips for Making the Most of Your Messenger Menu